waf/replay-csharp/README.md

 ## Running

-- Requires .NET Core 3.1 on Windows (due to WPF).
+Replay requires Windows 10 (due to WPF).

-- Download Replay from the [Releases page](https://github.com/waf/replay-csharp/releases).
+- Download Replay from the [Releases page](https://github.com/waf/replay-csharp/releases) and unzip the archive.
-- Unzip the archive, run Replay.exe and type `help` to get started!
+- Run Replay.exe and type `help` to get started!
+    - The very first run of Replay may be a bit slow, but subsequent starts should be (much!) faster.

 ## Building from source